BlackCraze/GameResourceBot/SETUP-long.md

 	- If you added an APP ICON earlier, you will not see it yet.
 GRB will hang its pictures when it wakes up.
 	- Unfortunately, the moving van did not bring GRB's brain.
 We will build its brain in Step 2.

-#### 2. GitHub - Fork the code to a new repository on your account.
+#### Step 2.
+GitHub - Fork the code to a new repository on your account.
 	https://github.com/BlackCraze/GameResourceBot

 Our sleeping GRB needs a brain, a set of instructions for its duties.
 Those instructions are in the source code.